A topic from the subject of Quantification in Chemistry.

 The concentration of the sodium hydroxide solution can be calculated using the following formula:

-[HCl] is the concentration of the hydrochloric acid solution V(HCl) is the volume of hydrochloric acid solution added
+• Volume(HCl) is the volume of hydrochloric acid solution added (in L)

-* V(NaOH) is the volume of sodium hydroxide solution
+• Volume(NaOH) is the volume of sodium hydroxide solution used (in L)

 Qualitative Analysis

 Qualitative analysis identifies the presence or absence of specific substances in a sample.
-One common method is flame testing, where a sample is heated in a flame and the color of the flame is observed.
+One common method is flame testing, where a sample is heated in a flame, and the color of the flame is observed.
+The color is due to the excitation of electrons in the metal ions.

 Experiment: Flame Test for Sodium and Potassium